MPSQUARK/HOMM4_SavePatcher/README.md

 - Original save is never overwritten
 - Backup is always created before patching an unpatched save
 - Already-patched saves are detected and skipped
-- Wrong saves (missing the expected `and` token) are rejected before any backup
+- Wrong map or save → rejected before any backup is made

 ## Project layout